oldbowls/2MAGCN-FN/README.md

 # Training & Testing

 ## Train

 - Change the config file depending on what you want.
+(The configuration file is located in config/UCI.yaml.)

 ```python train.py -config config/UCI.yaml ```